Pál Kinizsi: Folklore

 In legends, he is known as a commoner.
 Kinizsi is a hero of some Hungarian and Romanian folk tales along with king Matthias Corvinus as an extremely strong former miller's apprentice.
 According to these tales, the king was hunting in the Bakony forest near the mill where he worked and asked for a drink; Kinizsi, to show his strength, served the cup on a millstone.
 The king, impressed, took him into his service, where Kinizsi's strength, prowess and loyalty earned him rapid promotion.
 He is said to have wielded two greatswords in battle and to have danced a victory dance after the Battle of Kenyérmező with a captured or dead Turk under each arm and a third held with his hair or belt in his teeth.

+Tomb of Pál Kinizsi

+In the chapel of Kinizsi Castle at Nagyvázsony stands a carved sarcophagus depicting Pál Kinizsi.
+His body was originally interred in the Pauline monastery that he himself had founded.
+In 1708, however, treasure hunters desecrated his grave, removing his mail shirt, helmet, and two-handed sword.
+These objects later entered the collection of the Hungarian National Museum.
+The remains of Pál Kinizsi and his comrade, Márk Horváth, were subsequently reburied by the Zichy family’s estate steward in the cemetery of the Church of St. Stephen at Nagyvázsony, in an unmarked grave.

+On 22 August 2022, an archaeological excavation was launched in Nagyvázsony with the aim of locating the remains of the undefeated general.
+The project was organized under the auspices of the Fekete Sereg Youth Association, led by Ádám Sándor Pátkai and Zsombor Győrffy-Villám, with Dr. Csanád Kandikó serving as project director.

 Honors

 Chinezul Timișoara was a football club, which played both in the Romanian and the Hungarian championship during its existence.
 It was based in Timișoara, Romania (at the time of foundation Temesvár, Austria-Hungary).

 Postage stamps: Pál Kinizsi postage stamps were issued by Hungary on 1 January 1943 and in 1945.
 This same stamp was surcharged 28 fillér on 5 fillér and issued in 1945.